CookeShane/AIChatBot/README.md

 # AIChatBot

-AIChatBot is a chatbot that utilizes OpenAI's API to create embeddings of user questions and answers them from a list of predefined questions and answers.
+AIChatBot is a Python & Django based chatbot that utilises OpenAI's API to create embeddings of user questions and answers them from a list of predefined questions and answers.
 If there is no appropriate response, a customised message is returned instead.
+The chatbot is (almost) contained inside a single Django app, and therefore can easily be integrated into any other Django project.

 ## Table of Contents